 “That’s because conversational noise is not the same as noise,” he continues.
 “With conversational noise, you can actually understand something about what’s being said.
 And it’s that meaning that really grabs your attention and distracts you from work.”

 Research has shown the human brain can only process up to 1.6 conversations at a time.
-“Evidence shows that even a distracting phone call or conversation can disrupt your train of thought, and it might take you 10 to 20 minutes to regain your focus,” Dr. Hedge says.
-And all that wasted time can add up.
+“Even a distracting phone call or conversation can disrupt your train of thought, and it might take you 10 to 20 minutes to regain your focus,” Dr. Hedge says.
+And all that wasted time adds up.

 But there are two fixes to improve workplace acoustics: Sound masking technology, which uses white noise to block out conversational noise; and sound absorption materials along with improved acoustic design within the workspace.

 “If you construct a room where the walls aren’t parallel and there are curves or angles along the walls, it helps a lot with acoustics,” Dr. Hedge says.
 “Although I suppose the simplest thing people can do nowadays is to just wear earbuds, but that doesn’t always work so well for everyone.”

 If you’ve ever been in an office in July and needed to wear a sweater because it feels like you’re in the middle of a polar vortex in January, you’re far from alone.

 “If you look across the board, it’s pretty common to find someone complaining that the office is either too hot or too cold,” Dr. Hedge says.
 “That’s because of the difference between men and women, the differences between clothing people wear, the difference between the work people are doing and how much they’re moving around.”